miekg/ebpf/README.md

 }
 ~~~

-Which is eBPF assembly with Go functions and types - meaning Ciliun already made a assembler.
+Which is eBPF assembly with Go functions and types - meaning Cilium already made a assembler.

 What if we can generate the above from Go code using Go code.
 This is essentially a eBPF assembly in
 Go and then piggybacking on all the Cilium stuff.